Federated k-Core Decomposition: A Secure Distributed Approach

-After the termination of the distributed $k$-core decomposition, we need to release the core numbers as computation results to minimize privacy leakage.
+After the termination of the distributed $k$-core decomposition, we need to release the core numbers as the results of the computation to minimize privacy leakage.

-\paragraph{Algorithm} Given a graph $G$, we assume that the BFS tree is already built with the root vertex $r$, which is used for decentralized termination detection.
+\paragraph{Algorithm} Given a graph $G$, we assume that the BFS tree is already built with the root vertex $r$, which is used for the detection of decentralized termination.
 Then, for the vertex $u$, we select a label and a core number, denoted $u.(\lb, k)$, to count the number of such vertices, denoted $n_{(\lb, k)}$.
 The detailed process is as follows:

 \begin{enumerate} \item Starting from the root $r$, it generates a pair of keys $(\pri, \pub)$ with the public encrypt function $E_{pub}$ and the private decrypt function $D_{pri}$.
 It sends the message $m_1$ to all children $u \in r.\ch$, where $m_1$ includes the public key, a pair of the label and the core number, and a version number $\ver$ in case of multiple instances of the BFS tree, denoted $m_1 = \langle \pub, E_{\pub}(\lb, k), \ver\rangle$.